ON THIS PAGE: You will learn about the different ways doctors use to treat men with this type of cancer. To see other pages, use the menu.

 Cancer and its treatment often cause side effects.
 In addition to treatment to slow, stop, or eliminate the cancer, an important part of cancer care is relieving a person’s symptoms and side effects.
 This approach is called palliative or supportive care, and it includes supporting the patient with his or her physical, emotional, and social needs.

-Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, and other therapies.
-You may also receive palliative treatments similar to those meant to elimination the cancer, such as surgery, radiation therapy, and chemotherapy.
+Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional support, and other therapies.
+You may also receive palliative treatments similar to those meant to eliminate the cancer, such as surgery, radiation therapy, or chemotherapy.
 Talk with your doctor about the goals of each treatment in your treatment plan.

 Metastatic penile cancer